nuno-seco/rust-lambda/README.md

 The `Makefile` also includes a target that will deploy to your AWS account, in this case use `make cdk_deploy`.
 If your CDK is configured correctly you will be prompted to proceed with creating a Cloudformation Stack called `InfraStack`.
 The stack will comprise an [API Gateway](https://aws.amazon.com/api-gateway/) instance, an [AWS ECR](https://aws.amazon.com/ecr/) where the docker image will be uploaded to and a [Lambda function](https://aws.amazon.com/lambda/) that will instantiate the docker image.

+Everytime you change something in the code or with the AWS infrastructure you can run `make cdk_deploy` and your stack will be updated with the new version.

 ### Test the REST like API
 Assuming the deployment was successful you should now be able to shoot `curl` requests at the API.